open2b/scriggo-site/doc/developers/vm.md

-         If a Equal b             ;              if a == b If a NotEqual b          ;              if a != b

-         // for signed integers and floating-point values:
-         If a Less b              ;              if a < b If a LessOrEqual b       ;              if a <= b If a Greater b           ;              if a > b If a GreaterOrEqual b    ;              if a >= b
+         If a Equal b             ;              if a == b If a NotEqual b          ;              if a != b If a Less b              ;              if a < b If a LessOrEqual b       ;              if a <= b If a Greater b           ;              if a > b If a GreaterOrEqual b    ;              if a >= b

-         // for unsigned integers:
-         If a LessU b             ;              if a < b If a LessOrEqualU b      ;              if a <= b If a GreaterU b          ;              if a > b If a GreaterOrEqualU b   ;              if a >= b

          If a EqualLen b          ;              if len(a) == b
          If a NotEqualLen b       ;              if len(a) != b